 It's also important to recognize that many cancer survivors face an uncertain future and feel unsettled.
 We can listen and partner with them, letting them know they are not alone.

-Dr. Schapira is a medical oncologist at Stanford and the Editor in Chief of Cancer.Net.
+Dr. Schapira is the Director of Cancer Survivorship at the Stanford Comprehensive Cancer Institute and the 2015–2021 Editor in Chief of Cancer.Net.